Ford South Africa is rolling out a new, high-tech approach to vehicle repairs at its dealerships.

-Ford engineers, in turn, can control the direction of the camera, take photos and notes and even share screens from service bulletins and wiring diagrams with the technician via the built-in display on the headset, thereby allowing him or her to remain hands-free while conducting the repairs.
+Ford engineers, in turn, can control the direction of the camera, take photos and notes and even share screens from service bulletins and wiring diagrams with the technician by means of the built-in display on the headset, thereby allowing him or her to remain hands-free while conducting the repairs.

 “We need to keep modernising what we do and how we do things,” says Ford Middle East and Africa service engineering operations director Pieter Verster.

 “Part of this plan is the roll-out of RealWear in order to support our technicians in the dealership with an innovative solution that helps expedite the repair and resolution of difficult cases.